dsestero/jboss/README.markdown

   }
 ```

-The module provides a class `jboss::alias_jboss` that use the exported hostname alias to define a utility class to add all jboss instances hostnames in the hosts file of a node.
+Furthermore, the module provides a class `jboss::alias_jboss` that uses the exported hostname alias to define a utility class that can be exploited to add all jboss instances hostnames in the hosts file of a node.

 ##Reference